-The best ergonomic mouse for 2024
+The best ergonomic mouse for 2025 - Engadget

 Logitech MX Master 3S

-In our guide to the best productivity mice, we name the Logitech MX Master 3S the best you can get.
+Logitech mice have made many appearances in our guides over the years.
+In our guide to the best productivity mice, we name the Logitech MX Master 3S the best wireless mouse you can get.
 As I considered its merits as a mouse, it was indeed an impressive option — it connected flawlessly, has a useful sideways wheel as well as the traditional scroll feature and the thumb rest is a nice touch.
-But the ergonomics didn't quite do it for me.
-For one, it holds your hand in the standard, palm-down, claw-grip position.
+But the ergonomics didn't quite do it for me as it holds your hand in the standard, palm-down, claw-grip position.

 Logitech Lift Vertical

-Logitech’s Lift Vertical is likely one of the more popular ergonomic mice out there.
-It’s fairly lightweight, has an attractive design with a nice feel to the exterior.
+The Logi Lift Vertical is likely one of the more popular ergonomic mice out there.
+It's fairly lightweight, has an attractive design with a nice feel to the exterior.
 The buttons are easy to click and nearly silent.
 It also connects quickly using either Bluetooth or a dongle.
-Unfortunately, it doesn’t glide across the mouse pad all that smoothly, and the pinch grip the design requires actually aggregated my wrist.
+Unfortunately, it doesn't glide across the mouse pad all that smoothly, and the pinch grip the design requires actually aggregated my wrist.
 The cursor movements are fairly precise, though I occasionally had trouble getting the cursor to land just where I wanted it.
-Also, it’s small; my hands are too large for the Lift.
-Logitech’s Logitech MX Vert is essentially a larger version, but again, the skinnier shape was uncomfortable in my hands and it was tough to get the cursor to go where I wanted it to.
+Also, it's small; my hands are too large for the Lift.
+Logitech's Logitech MX Vertical is essentially a larger version, but again, the skinnier shape was uncomfortable in my hands and it was tough to get the cursor to go where I wanted it to.

 HP 920 ergonomic vertical